-I started my career as an enrolled agent in 1989.
-I just finished my 30th year of preparing taxes.
+I started my career as an Enrolled Agent in 1989.
 Many of my clients own small businesses, real estate properties, or have invested money in other markets.
 I also do representation work; which means answering notices from the IRS, attending audits, and negotiating settlements.

 I keep busy all year round.
 Once tax season is over, it's time to start planning for the current year.
 I like to be proactive.
 Most tax savings are planned for before you book your annual tax appointment.
 I enjoy helping you find these savings and educating you on upcoming changes in your life and how that translates into your return.
 Even the simplest 1040 can benefit from my services.